syrnick/arduino/README.markdown

 to the ground.
 A simple extra wire did the trick:

 <a href="http://www.flickr.com/photos/syrnick/7536561256/" title="Bugfix by syrnick, on Flickr"><img src="http://farm9.staticflickr.com/8022/7536561256_e21dc0c9fc.jpg" width="500" height="333" alt="Bugfix"></a>

+## Chess clock

+### Touch buttons

+Plug in 4 jumper wires into pins 8,9,10,11.
+Run the chess_clock/touchbuttons sketch.
+You'd see arrays of 4 elements showing